-Humans live a hectic lifestyle, and most struggle to keep up with daily fibre and mineral intake.
+Humans live a hectic lifestyle and most struggle with daily fibre and mineral intake.
 That’s why smoothies are the easiest way to do so, and they will also help to step up your wellness game noticeably.

 If you are new to this movement and get overwhelmed by all the options and recipes available, remember that even the most common ingredients will work.

 For example, our everyday smoothie recipes depend on the location and the season, of course.
 When we lived in Thailand, we used a lot of juicy mangoes and pineapples.
 In the Middle East, we had to make good use of apples and bananas.
 In Europe, we were lucky to enjoy a great selection of berries, creating a fantastic base for any smoothie.
 So the moral of this is to take what’s available and get creative.

 Firstly, you must decide on a liquid base for your smoothie.
 I recommend you use plant-based milk or filtered water.
 If you create a green smoothie, you can also use freshly squeezed orange juice.
 It’s an excellent base for a smoothie, only if you don’t struggle with acid reflux.
 Coconut water also works, as long as it doesn’t contain any added sugar and preservatives.